 Before we get carried away with these abstractions, let’s be clear: A mediocre name will not blatantly signal these red flags.
 A bad name, however, will.

 No one will ever see the name Zobonkii.com and think, “Oh, what a creative company.”
 In reality, anyone with even a tenuous grasp on the tech industry will think, “Great… Another trivial startup that’s piggybacking on social media trends.”
 You should never underestimate how many choices consumers have.
 Stand out.
-It can all start with your name, which people will be typing, clicking on, or tapping on every day.
+It can all start with your company name, which people will be typing, clicking on, or tapping on every day.

-Conversely, a great name conveys the opposite of these red flags.
+Conversely, a great company name conveys the opposite of these red flags.
 To put it bluntly, I can get ten seconds of complete focus and attention from nearly anyone in tech if I start a pitch with, “We’re Nest.com.”
 Does your name elicit, “Oh, interesting, tell me more!” when you share it with others?
 Never forget that your name is the first thing to come out of your mouth every time you pitch your company.

 Before we wrap this section up, we must dive into one of the excuses listed above, as it has recently become phenomenally popular: “…when we’re big, we’ll buy the official domain.”